HackGT/HackGT6-quick-tips/README.md

 💻 Happy hacking!

-_Are we missing a guide you'd like to see?
-Open an issue!_
+_If you want to see a guide we're missing or are having trouble with installing, open an issue!_